Teeny-Sanguini/fans-of-rpg/README.md

 #contribute
 You can contribute to the project by writing your answers in this format:
-Name: <Your name>
+Name: Your name
-Hometown: <Your hometown>
+Hometown: Your hometown
-Favorite RPG/RPG series: <Your favorite RPG and/or RPG series>
-If I were to be in an RPG my class would be: <your class>
+Favorite RPG/RPG series: Your favorite RPG and/or RPG series If I were to be in an RPG my class would be: Your class